pharmetheus/PsNplus/README.md

 ```
 $psnlib = "/path/to/existing/psn/lib/directory";
 ```
+When you use the static method, PsN does not have to be in your path.

+## Run information
 The version number of PsNplus and the full path to the executed script is printed in version_and_option_info.txt of each run directory, together with the version number of the PsN library used.
 File meta.yaml does not contain the PsNplus information.